Public Entertainment Licence

 We have nine months in which to determine your application however the majority of applications are determined within 60 days.

-If you are a current licence holder and wish to vary the types of public entertainment listed in your licence or the conditions of your licence you need to make a variation application using the Application to Vary Activities and Conditions [244kb] form and pay an administration fee.
+If you are a current licence holder and wish to vary the types of public entertainment listed in your licence or the conditions of your licence you need to make a variation application using the Application to Vary Activities or Conditions [244kb] form and pay an administration fee.
 Please note that a separate application must be made for each licence which you wish to be varied.
 See the list of fees in the Related Documents section of this page.

 Once your application form and fee are received a copy of your application will be sent to the Council's advisors for their comments.
 If there are no adverse comments received from advisors the licence can be varied by the Chief Solicitor using delegated powers.